-K-6 grade students increased their DIBELS performance by an average of 21 points in the 2021-22 school year.
+K-6 grade students increased their DIBELS performance by an average of 21 points in the 2022-23 school year.
 The data shows a comparative trend of reaching and/or exceeding set benchmarks.

-In fact, by the time of spring testing, students outperformed grade level benchmarks by an average of seven of a state-developed assessment.
+The ACT, a college readiness assessment, is now required for students in place of a state-developed assessment.
 The purpose of the ACT is to determine students' level of performance in preparation for college.
 The content areas assessed include English, math, reading, science, and writing.
-The state ACT test was taken by 78 HHS juniors in March 2022.
-Our juniors outperformed the state averages in all subject areas.
-Students can use their composite scores from this required assessment for college admittance and entrance
+The state ACT test was taken by 70 HHS juniors in March 2023.
+Our juniors outperformed the state average for reading by 16% and matched the state averages in math and science.
+Students can use their composite scores from this required assessment for college admittance and entrance requirements.